Gaia Data Release 3: Microlensing Events from All Over the Sky: Results

-There are 14~events, in which the blending parameter indicated strong domination of the light from the lens in the microlensing curve.
-In such cases it is possible that the \gaia parallax is the actual measurement of the parallax of the lens and the distance to the lens can be directly obtained.
-Figure \ref{fig:distance-gall} shows their distances from \cite{2021Bailer-Jones} as a function of the Galactic longitude.
-There is a range of lens distances in that sample, from objects at 1-2~\kpc to 6~\kpc, suggesting lensing origination from both the Galactic Disk as well as the Bulge.
-Note, that if the microlensing parallax $\piE$ was detected and measured in such microlensing events, and the source distance $\piS$ was known from, e.g. spectroscopy, the size of the Einstein Radius, hence the mass of the luminous lens (Equation \ref{eq:mass}), could be determined, as $\thetaE = \frac{\piL-\piS}{\piE}$.
-The microlensing parallax determination for the events in this sample requires a detailed dedicated study which is beyond the scope of this paper.
+There are 14~events in which the blending parameter indicated strong domination of the light from the lens in the microlensing curve.
+In such cases, it is possible that the \gaia parallax is the actual measurement of the parallax of the lens and the distance to the lens can be directly obtained.
+Figure \ref{fig:distance-gall} shows their distances from \cite{2021Bailer-Jones} as a function of Galactic longitude.
+There is a range of lens distances in that sample, from objects at 1-2~\kpc to 6~\kpc, suggesting that lensing originates from both the Galactic disc and the bulge.
+We note that, if the microlensing parallax $\piE$ was detected and measured in such microlensing events, and the source distance $\piS$ was known from spectroscopy for example, the size of the Einstein radius, and therefore the mass of the luminous lens (Equation \ref{eq:mass}), could be determined, as $\thetaE = \frac{\piL-\piS}{\piE}$.
+The microlensing parallax determination for the events in this sample requires a detailed and dedicated study, which is beyond the scope of this paper.